asaadsaad/CS472-Homework-09-React/README.md

 * Use props and props spread to pass down the product data.

 ## Event Handling:
-* Implement a button in the `Product` component to toggle the in stock status of the product.
+* Add a button to the `Product` component to toggle the in stock status of the product.